kaki123/BlackBear/README.md

 a.
 Tax rates vary for interest dividends and capital gains.
 After-tax risk-adjusted return is critical for taxable accounts, while before-tax risk-adjusted return is crucial for tax-deferred accounts (401k, IRA).

 Course 7: How to invest<br/>
+1. How can you invest?
+a.
+Through brokerage accounts.
+In US, brokerages are financial firms that offer security accounts, regulated by the SEC & FINRA.
+2. How does a brokerage account differ from a bank account?
+a.
+Unlike a bank account, you can lose money.
+A brokerage account are institutions where you can deposit money and purchase (and sell) securities.
+3. How do you measure investment return?
+a.
+Alpha is the excess return with the market rate of return as benchmark.
+Beta is the measure of volatility compared to its market benchmark overtime.
+The key is to achieve the best risk-adjusted return, net of fees and taxes.
+4. What are the different types of investment approaches?
+a.
+There are two major methods: fundamental analysis and technical analysis.
+Fundamental analysis attempts to choose securities based on the business performance and valuation.
+Technical analysis attempts to choose securities based on price patterns.
+5. What are index funds?
+a.
+An index fund is an investment fund that attempts to replicate the performance of a given index of stocks or some other investment type.
+This can include bonds or even a narrow subset of a financial market, say, small-cap biotech companies.
+6. Are index funds popular?
+a.
+Index funds hold more than $4 trillion in assets and represent the majority of new equity fund inflows.
+7. Why is it important to rebalance your portfolio?
+a.
+Over long time periods, asset allocation will drift due to varied performance.
+8. What are some ways to rebalance your portfolio?
+a.
+There are tax efficient methods: intelligent dividend reinvestment, deposits, and withdrawals.
+Trigger-based rebalancing occurs only after a certain % drift from the ideal allocation.
+9. What are the four keys to good investing?
+a.
+Keep saving, look for low fees, stay diversified, and minimize taxes in your portfolio.

 Course 8: Financial Goals<br/>
 Course 9: Real Estate<br/>